 Should You Buy or Lease a Car?

 If long-term cost savings on a new or used vehicle is your primary objective then you should buy a car and drive it into the ground!
+If this is your goal, here is some great advice on how to get a loan from the bank, rather than being financed at the dealership.
 Or drive it until repair costs exceed the cost of replacing it.
 This is the best way to save money in the long run unless you have a really great investment plan for the money you could save by leasing.

 Get the Money Dominating Toolkit